 \subsection{The Technical Architecture}

-The architecture is illustrated in Fig. \ref{Fig:tool_framework}, leveraging OpenAI APIs (GPT4-preview), Voiceflow, Flask, and Unity in its development.
-Unity primarily forms the front-end interface, while Voiceflow, Flask, and OpenAI APIs serve as the backbone of the back-end, facilitating the collaborative workflow of LLM agents.
+The architecture, illustrated in Fig. \ref{Fig:tool_framework}, integrates OpenAI APIs (GPT4-preview), Voiceflow, Flask, and Unity.
+Unity handles the front-end, while Voiceflow, Flask, and OpenAI APIs manage the back-end, enabling the collaborative workflow of LLM agents.

-Agents are empowered with Flask and OpenAI APIs.
-Flask, a lightweight web application framework in Python, facilitates API development, request handling, data post-processing, and serves as an integration layer.
-The resources—comprising instructions, libraries, and tools—configured for the agents are hosted on Flask and relayed to OpenAI APIs upon agent initialization.
+Agents are powered by Flask and OpenAI APIs.
+Flask, a lightweight Python web framework, facilitates API development, request handling, data post-processing, and serves as the integration layer.
+Resources such as instructions, libraries, and tools are hosted on Flask and relayed to OpenAI APIs during agent initialization.

-We utilize two distinct OpenAI APIs: GPT and Assistant.
-Each API demands specific Instruction to define the agent's core response mechanisms and utilizes user data to prompt responses.
-The Assistant API, however, distinguishes itself by allowing Tool use, maintaining contextual memory, and the ability to consult a knowledge base, referred to as the Library.
-This, however, incurs higher token usage.
-The choice between GPT and Assistant APIs for agent development is dictated by the task's complexity.
-For tasks that require basic functionality, such as those handled by the \textit{Logic Designer} and \textit{Inspector}, the GPT API is the optimal choice due to its straightforwardness.
-Conversely, for roles demanding more nuanced understanding and interaction—like the \textit{Consultant}, \textit{I/O Designer}, and \textit{Circuit Engineer}—the Assistant API offers more sophisticated features that are particularly beneficial.
+We use two distinct OpenAI APIs: GPT and Assistant.
+The Assistant API differs by enabling tool use, maintaining contextual memory, and consulting a knowledge base (the Library), though it incurs higher token usage.
+The choice between GPT and Assistant depends on task complexity.
+For basic tasks like those of the \textit{Logic Designer} and \textit{Inspector}, the GPT API is ideal for its simplicity.
+For more complex roles, such as the \textit{Consultant}, \textit{I/O Designer}, and \textit{Circuit Engineer}, the Assistant API's advanced features are more advantageous.

-Flask designates a specific port for each agent, acting as the agent's distinct "address" within the public network for streamlined access by Voiceflow.
-Through these dedicated ports, Voiceflow facilitates communication to and from the respective agents, enabling a seamless collaborative workflow among agents.
-Voiceflow plays a pivotal role in orchestrating the interactions among agents.
-The front-end interface is developed using Unity (Version 2022.3.15), which monitors the exchanges between Voiceflow and the agents via the Voiceflow API, ensuring that these interactions are effectively presented to the user.
-In addition to facilitating conversations with users and displaying text-based results, Unity also integrates algorithms for the visualization and simulation of the FCI device.
+Flask assigns a specific port to each agent, acting as its unique "address" within the public network for easy access by Voiceflow.
+These dedicated ports allow Voiceflow to facilitate communication between agents, enabling a smooth collaborative workflow.
+Voiceflow orchestrates agent interactions, while Unity (Version 2022.3.15) handles the front-end interface, monitoring exchanges via the Voiceflow API to ensure seamless user interaction.
+Along with managing conversations and displaying text-based results, Unity also integrates algorithms for visualizing and simulating the FCI.